General Information

 Becoming Involved

-Our programs are open to any college or university which commits to:
+Our programs are open to any college or university committed to:

-• working with us to develop more tailored local programs, such as workshops or short seminars focusing on specific institutional needs
+• Collaborating with us to design tailored local initiatives, such as workshops or short seminars that address specific institutional needs

 Costs of participation 2026